section-engineering-education/engineering-education/content/articles/how-to-build-a-text-classification-model-using-bert-and-tensorflow/index.md

 - [References](#references)

 ### Prerequisites
-For a reader to understand this tutorial easily, they should:
+For a reader to understand this tutorial, they should:
 - Know how to work with [deep learning models](/engineering-education/building-a-deep-learning-app-using-python/)
 - Know how to use [Pandas](https://pandas.pydata.org/) and [Numpy](https://numpy.org/) in data analysis.
 - Know how to work with [TensorFlow](https://www.tensorflow.org/)